nhrobertson/GoDigitRecSimpleNN/README.md

 Compare to network.py in the updated code repository for the book: https://github.com/MichalDanielDobrzanski/DeepLearningPython/blob/master/network.py

+To use:

+Ensure that the go module is setup using the go.mod file

+In console:
+go run main.go

+This will compile any and all changes as well

+To update network change values in the main function

 Contains:

 ./data - Data directory containing the 4 MNIST data files